v1nch3ns0/zeropkg/README.md

 # zeropkg
-A super minimal shell scriptpackage manager written in under 2 days, its under 200 lines of code and is (kind of) useable
+A super minimal shell script package manager written in under 2 days, its under 200 lines of code and is (kind of) useable
 ## features
 - Installing a package from a gzip archive